Get high-speed fiber internet in your area

 - Home installation requirements: Many homes already have phone lines or cable connections at the ready for DSL and cable connections.
 Since fiber technology is newer, a fiber provider may need to drill into your home to set up new lines.

-Frequently asked fiber internet questions
+Frequently asked questions about fiber internet

-Last updated on 9/5/18.
+Last updated on 03/25/19.